marsstrange/CMLS_project25/README.md

 3. Then run the Python application:
    - Run the main.py file
    - Draw with a tablet (or your mouse) to hear the resulting sounds

+4. Finally, run the Processing visualization:
+   - Run the processingFinal.pde file

 Controls
 --------